Arbint/MayaPluginsSpring2025Sec1/README.md

 This is a collection of maya plugins to help with rigging and other stuff

+# How to intall:
+drag the install.mel file into maya's viewport, and the tools will apear on the current shelf.

 ## Limb Rigger

 <img src="assets/limbRiggingToolCapture.PNG" width=300>